National u3a

 They also offer a number of workshops, webinars and interactive sessions delivered by members for members, which are free to join.
 We will highlight some of these on the National Event page here.
 For full details of all National events click here.

-The Trust is about to circulate a draft digital strategy document.
+The Trust is developing a digital strategy document.
 This video is a conversation with the chair of the digital strategy working group.

 Following the Trust’s AGM on 6th October, a presentation was made by the Chair, Liz Thackray and the Vice-chair, Allan Walmsley about a possible re-structuring of the Board of Trustees.
 It was made clear that these were only suggestions and that consultation with the membership would be held before any draft proposals were formulated.